somedatapacket/docs.humio.com/content/configuration/authentication/ldap.md

 ---

-We have 2 ways to authenticate using LDAP. `ldap` which checks that a user can bind to the LDAP server and `ldap-search` witch uses a bind user to search for the given user.
+We have 2 ways to authenticate using LDAP. `ldap` which checks that a user can bind to the LDAP server and `ldap-search` which uses a bind user to search for the given user.

 ## Prerequisites